maximousblk/deno_nightly/.github/README.md

 **How can this issue be fixed?**

 You can install unzip via `brew install unzip` on MacOS or `apt-get install unzip -y` on Linux.

+## Disclaimer

+This is an unofficial repository that provides nightly builds for [Deno](https://deno.land/).

+It goes without saying but, **DO NOT** use these binaries in any production environments.
+They are untested and will probably have bugs.

+Any issues related to Deno do not belong here.
+If there is an issue with the build process used in this repo, be my guest.

 ## License